mquandalle/meteor-typescript-compiler/README.md

 ## Tips

+* Direclty include any reference file in your project (.d.ts)
 * Never reference a **file.ts**, rather generate a **file.d.ts** using `tsc --reference file.ts`.
 * Accessing templates can be a little tricky in TypeScript, prefer `Template['todo']['hello']` to `Template.todo.hello`.
 * Trying to read a form field value? use `(<HTMLInputElement>evt.target).value`.